vivekagr/AWS-SAA-C02-Course/README.md

 Incoming connections don't work.
 Outgoing connections can get a response returned.

+- **Gives Private CIDR range outgoing internet access** - this means that private devices can initiate outgoing connection to public Internet and receive response data, **but connections cannot be initiated from the public internet to these private IP addresses.** This means NAT Gateways are **not bi-directional**.
 - Must run from a public subnet to allow for public IP address.
 - Internet Gateway subnets configure to allocate public IPv4 addresses and default routes for those subnets pointing at the IGW.
 - Uses Elastic IPs (Static IPv4 Public)
   - Don't change
   - Allocated to your account
 - AZ resilient service , but HA in that AZ.
   - If that AZ fails, there is no recovery.
-- For a fully region resilient service, you must deploy one NATGW in each AZ with a Route Table in each AZ with NATGW as target.
+- For a **fully region resilient service, you must deploy one NATGW in each AZ with a Route Table in each AZ with NATGW as target**.
 - Managed service, scales up to 45 Gbps.
 Can deploy multiple NATGW to increase bandwidth.
 - AWS charges on usage per hour and data volume processed.